Junk Car Statistics

 Cash for Clunkers program

-The Car Allowance Rebate System ran for 55 days, with the government paying consumers to trade in old vehicles for more fuel-efficient models.
+The Car Allowance Rebate System ran for 55 days.
+The government paid consumers to trade in old vehicles for more fuel-efficient models.
 Nearly 700,000 vehicles were scrapped.

 2020-2022